nnja/python/website/content/02-introduction-to-python/060-functions/50-exercise.md

 >>>
 >>> print(f"The sum of 5 and 6 is {add_numbers(5, 6)}")
 Inside the function, x = 5 and y = 6
-The product of 5 and 6 is 11
+The sum of 5 and 6 is 11
 ```

 {{% /expand%}}